Messier 42 - The Great Orion Nebula

 About the Target

-This area of dust and gas is a stellar nursery, and new stars are continually being born there.
+Spanning roughly 25 light-years across, the Orion Nebula has about 2,000–3,000 times the mass of our Sun in gas and dust.
+This area is a stellar nursery, and new stars are continually being born there.
 While the Milky Way Galaxy has many star formation regions, M42 is one of the closest to Earth.

-At magnitude 4.0, M42 is one of the brightest nebulae in the sky and can be seen by the naked eye.
+At magnitude 4.0, M42 is one of the brightest nebulae in the sky and can be seen with the naked eye.
+It is also surprisingly large.
+Its apparent size in the sky is around 1 degree (about two full Moons across) at its full extent.

-This is a young open cluster of what appears to be four stars located in a bubble about 1.5 light years in diameter.
+The Trapezium is a young open cluster of what appears to be four stars located in a bubble about 1.5 light-years in diameter.
+Though it appears as four main stars in small telescopes, the Trapezium actually contains multiple young, massive stars (at least six are readily identifiable in good conditions.
+These stars blast intense ultraviolet light that carves out a cavity in the nebula, illuminating the surrounding gas.
 Some of these stars can be resolved as double stars.
-This bright group of new stars illuminated the gas and dust in the area and maybe a sub-component of the larger Orion Nebula Cluster, a grouping of about 2,000 stars within a diameter of 20 light years.
+This bright group of new stars illuminated the gas and dust in the area.
+It may be a sub-component of the larger Orion Nebula Cluster, a grouping of about 2,000 stars within a diameter of 20 light-years.

-Everybody that does astrophotography shoots this very famous object at some point or another.
+Everybody who does astrophotography shoots this very famous object at some point or another.
 This is my very first shot at it.

 The Annotated Image

-An annotated image of the Horsehead and Flame Nebulae was created by using Pixinsight’s ImageSolver and AnnotateImage Scripts.
+An annotated image of the Orion Nebula was created by using Pixinsight’s ImageSolver and AnnotateImage Scripts.
+This annotation labels major stars and features, including the Trapezium stars and the smaller M43 nebula.

 The Location in the Sky